anoff/blog/_posts/drafts/2018-11-XY-(audio)books-1.md

 For the last ~15 months I spent a lot of wasted time (commuting to work, waiting at the doctors, sitting on planes) with audio books.
 I have never been a big reader and the entry barrier to start listening to a book instead of music is a lot lower than packing books, reading instead of listening etc. That's why I became a really big fan of listening to various audiobooks.

 Years ago I listened to a lot of books by [Andreas Eschbach](https://en.wikipedia.org/wiki/Andreas_Eschbach) which I still love for their amazing worlds that are somewhat SciFi but are very realistic.
 They do not build an entire new civilization with new kinds of lifeforms, instead they alter one tiny detail e.g. humans mastered nano robots or growing oil from bacteria.
-My all time favorite must be [Lord of all things [not a referral]](https://www.amazon.de/Lord-All-Things-Andreas-Eschbach/dp/1477849815).
+My all time favorite is [Lord of all things [not a referral]](https://www.amazon.de/Lord-All-Things-Andreas-Eschbach/dp/1477849815).

 # Motivation

 Over the last months I mainly listened to audiobooks for information instead of entertainment.
-I mostly focus on the following areas:
+I focus on the following areas:

 - team culture
 - leadership in tech